Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

         * `var percentChange = deltaCompareBetweenVersions(currentVersionScores.get(mode), previousVersionScores.get(mode), threshold, range);`
           calls a `delta` compare method that has been defined by [exposed methods](#exposed-methods-for-use) mentioned below
-            * It compares the current verison scores under a specific mode to the previous version scores under the same mode.
+            * It compares the current version scores under a specific mode to the previous version scores under the same mode.
             * The comparison is marked with a threshold of `PERCENT_CHANGE` which means we are looking for a percent change in value as opposed to a straight delta value